YorkHe/Game0-Tilt-Escape/README.md

 1. Export blender object

-    During the very beginning of this project, I spend over three hours in trying to get the correct size of an object in blender.
-It was only because I didn't apply the scaling operation.
+    During the very beginning of this project, I spent over three hours in trying to correctly resize an object in blender.
+It came out to be only because I didn't apply the scaling operation.

 2. Collision Detection

     The collision detection of this game is quite difficult, because I have to detect the character with the maze itself.
-Under the guidance of TA Mr Osman, I decided to use index map to represent the maze.
+Under the guidance of TA, Mr. Osman, I decided to use index map to represent the maze, and the result is quite promising.

 3. Physical simulation of object collision

-    Physical simulation of a sliding marble ball is not very easy.
+    The physical simulation of a sliding marble ball is not very easy.

 Good Code:

-All the objects in the game are enclosed as individual classes, and initialized using difference data, thus I can conveniently initialized the objects by a data-driven method.
+All the objects in the game are encapsulated as individual classes, and initialized using different data, thus the objects can be conveniently initialized in a data-driven way and updated separately.

 ```
-    //Such as (in Game.hpp):
+    // Game.hpp
     BigBoss big_boss = BigBoss(-14.0f, 14.0f);
     Enemy enemy_array[3] = {
         Enemy(6.0f, 0.0f, Enemy::DIRECTION::DIRECTION_LEFT),